anthonyrisinger/cga/7/cga+08.md

         return "Line parallel to plane"
 ```

-The CGA approach requires 5-10× more floating-point operations.
-However, consider the architectural benefit: this same `meet` function handles line-plane, line-sphere, sphere-sphere, and all other intersections.
-Instead of maintaining dozens of specialized algorithms, we have one operation to implement, test, and optimize.
+The performance difference is stark: the CGA approach requires 5-10× more floating-point operations.
+However, this same `meet` function handles line-plane, line-sphere, sphere-sphere, and all other intersections.
+Instead of maintaining 45 specialized algorithms for 10 primitive types, we maintain one meet operation plus type-specific construction and extraction routines.

-**Memory Requirements Comparison**:
-- Traditional 3D line: 6 floats (point + direction)
-- CGA line: 10 floats (bivector in conformal space, sparse representation)
-- Traditional plane: 4 floats (normal + distance)
-- CGA plane: 5 floats (vector in conformal space)

-The memory overhead is modest—typically 1.5-2× for most geometric primitives.

-#### Architectural Complexity Analysis
+#### Quantifying the Architectural Tradeoff

-Let's quantify the architectural benefits more precisely:
+Let's be explicit about what we gain and lose:

 **Table 29: Algorithm Implementation Comparison**